 This page covers framing an existing wall to install a new door.
-Illustrations and instructions include cutting into the wall, planning the frame and installing a new king stud.
-For easier installation and to save time and money you can use a pre-hung door for this project.
-The packaging will have the dimensions for the jamb printed on it to make things easier.
+Illustrations and instructions include cutting into the wall, planning the frame, and installing a new king stud.
+For easier installation, and to save time you can use a pre-hung door for this project.
+The packaging will have the dimensions for the jamb printed on it to make calculations and measurements easier.

-To start an opening in an interior wall first remove the plaster or drywall on both sides of the wall.
+To start an opening in an interior wall, first remove the plaster or drywall on both sides of the wall.
 Leave as much of the original drywall in place as possible when doing "demo" work to avoid extensive wall repairs later.
 With the wall covering removed, there are two choices for removing the existing framing to make room for a new door.
-The studs that fall within the new opening can be cut to form the required cripples at the top, or all the framing can be removed and new pieces installed.
+1-the studs that fall within the new opening can be cut to form the required cripples at the top, or 2-all the framing can be removed and all new pieces installed.

 Saving the studs may be the easiest way, but both methods have their advantages and disadvantages.
 Removing them completely will mean an easier cutting job, but require additional framing and wall repair.
 Preserving them can make repairing the wall easier, but cutting them off straight can be difficult.

 To preserve the cripple studs, calculate where to cut them by adding the jamb height (included in the packaging for pre-hung doors), and the header size (calculated below), plus ½ inch wiggle room.
 Remove the plaster or drywall to this point and cut a straight line across the studs you want to save.